gaberay2022/Software-Engineer-Project/README.md

 A step by step series of examples that tell you how to get a development env running:

-To install flask: pip3 install -U Flask
+To install flask: pip3 install Flask==2.2.2

-To install psycopg2: pip3 install psycopg2
+To install psycopg2: pip3 install psycopg2==2.9.5

   >If an error such as "Error: pg_config executable not found" is given,
   >the environment is missing necessary elements for successful installation.
   >> try instead: pip3 install psycopg2-binary

-## Running the tests
+## Run Code/Configure Browser

 To open repository on VScode: Follow [this guide](https://www.geeksforgeeks.org/how-to-open-a-github-repository-in-vs-code-online/)